Forgetting is Everywhere: Analysis

+Across deep learning settings, forgetting is nonzero, with both its magnitude and dynamics varying across settings (\Cref{fig:training_efficiency_il_forgetting}).
+Even in i.i.d.\ settings, forgetting fluctuates throughout training because each gradient-descent step updates the learner's parameters, thereby altering the learner's state and inducing changes to the predictive distribution.
+Since gradient descent updates do not satisfy the self-consistency condition in \Cref{def:consistency_condition}, the updates are forgetful even when the data distribution is stationary.
+Although absolute $\Gamma_k(t)$ values are domain-specific, the forgetting trajectory reveals how the learner's knowledge evolves.
+Therefore, forgetting is functionally meaningful in all tasks, highlighting the importance of forgetting and motivating our paper title, ``Forgetting is Everywhere".

-At each update, an approximation-based learner incorporates new information from current observations while discarding parts of its existing state (\Cref{sec:forgetting}).
-Because approximate updates yield imperfect representations, a learner's performance depends on striking a balance between adapting to new information and retaining useful prior information.
+\paragraph{Approximate learners can benefit from forgetting.} \looseness=-1 At each update, an approximation-based learner incorporates new information from current observations while discarding parts of the existing information in its state (\Cref{sec:forgetting}).
+Therefore, performance depends on striking a balance between adapting to new information and retaining useful prior information.
+This is known as the stability-plasticity trade-off \citep{kirkpatrick2017overcoming,parisi2019continual,dohare2023maintaining}.

-To study this effect, we investigate how modifications to the learner influence the propensity to forget.
-Across experiments, a consistent pattern emerges for approximate learners: \emph{a moderate amount of forgetting improves learning efficiency}.
-Here, we quantify training efficiency using the inverse of the normalised area under the training loss curve, a practical proxy for learning speed and convergence quality.
-Empirically, the forgetting-efficiency relationship shows an ``elbow" (\Cref{fig:training_efficiency}), indicating that optimal training efficiency occurs at a non-zero level of forgetting.
-This suggests that effective approximate learners utilise forgetting as a mechanism for adaptive and efficient learning. \begin{takeaway} \looseness=-1 \emph{Forgetting is ubiquitous in deep learning.
-The trade-off between training efficiency and forgetting determines the optimal amount to forget--in deep learning, this is rarely zero.} \end{takeaway}
+\looseness=-1 To study this effect, we investigate how modifications to the learner influence the propensity to forget.
+Throughout, we observe \emph{a moderate amount of forgetting improves learning efficiency}.
+We quantify training efficiency using the inverse of the normalised area under the training loss curve, a practical optimisation proxy for the rate of convergence.
+The forgetting-efficiency relationship exhibits an ``elbow" (\Cref{fig:training_efficiency_il_forgetting}), indicating that effective approximate learners utilise forgetting as a mechanism for efficient adaptation.
+While often discussed in non-stationary settings, \Cref{fig:training_efficiency_il_forgetting} demonstrates that the stability-plasticity trade-off is always present in neural networks, even in stationary tasks. \Cref{app:results} presents ablation studies demonstrating non-monotonicity between forgetting and training efficiency in deep learning across model architectures, high-dimensional datasets, and hyperparameters. \begin{takeaway} \emph{For approximate learners, continual integration of new information requires selectively discarding current knowledge while consolidating new knowledge.
+Therefore, they must utilise forgetting to adapt over time.} \end{takeaway}